ywelsch/bcverifier/doc/help.markdown

 **BCVerifier** is a tool that automatically checks backward compatibility between two Java library implementations.

 Verifying backward compatibility consists of ensuring that there is a special simulation relation between programs that use the old library implementation and programs that use the new library implementation.
-The verification process relies on a **coupling invariant** that describes this relation between both library implementations.
+The verification process relies on a **coupling invariant** that describes this relation.
 The coupling invariant has to be provided by the user of the tool.
 The BCVerifier tool then checks that the relation induced by the coupling invariant is a proper simulation for the provided library implementations.

 Documentation
 -------------

-- [[Formal Model]] describes the verification approach.
+- [[Formal Model]] describes the reasoning and verification approach.
 - [[Invariant Specification Language]] describes the language used to specify coupling invariants.
 - [[Tool]] describes the architecture and output of the BCVerifier tool.